Aiven-Open/klaw-docs/docs/HowTo/topics/View-topic-events.md

 2. Go to Topic Overview and select the right environment for the topic

-3. In the bottom, in the new UI, you can select `Messages` tab ( in the old ui, select the `Topic Contents` tab )
+3. In the bottom, in the new UI, you can select `Messages` tab ( in the old UI, select the `Topic Contents` tab )

 4. Two types of fetching modes are available.